 - 1. Confirm proper ETT position - 2.
 Ensure adequate oxygen source connected - 3.
-Utilized settings established by referring facility - 4.
+Utilized settings established by referring facility (or home for patients on chronic mechanical ventilation) - 4.
 Assess for adequacy of oxygenation and ventilation - 5.
 Continuous waveform capnography must be utilized throughout transport - 6.
 Continuous pulse oximetry must be utilized throughout transport - 7.
 For any worsening of patient condition, decrease in oxygen saturation, or any question regarding the function of the respirator, remove the respirator and resume bag-valve mask ventilations

-Respiratory: Ventilator Operation (NCCEP Procedure RSP-6)
+Respiratory: Ventilator Operation (RSP-6)